PINCHED NERVES MAY BE CAUSING YOUR PAIN

 Dr. Winchell, chiropractor in Mission Viejo, has been successfully releasing and healing pinched nerves for thousands of patients for over 25 years.
 His patients enjoy his gentle adjusting method that effectively realigns joints and releases pinched nerves, as well as his physical therapy and Erchonia Cold Laser Therapy that dramatically reduces healing time.

-If you believe you may be suffering from a pinched nerve, you are invited to schedule a complimentary consultation and exam to learn if your symptoms are the result of a pinched nerve and recommendations for the quickest and most complete recovery.
+If you believe you may be suffering from a pinched nerve, you are invited to schedule an appointment for treatment or book a complimentary consultation and exam to learn if your symptoms are the result of a pinched nerve and recommendations for the quickest and most complete recovery.